 - They’ll need to clean their aligner as directed every time they take it out

-- They’ll need to follow their treatment plan to switch from one aligner to the next on schedule
+- They’ll need to follow their treatment plan to switch from one aligner to the next on the schedule

 Mail-order aligners are just as good as Invisalign, aren’t they?

 Maybe you’re tired of your crooked teeth.
 Maybe your teenage child is struggling with self-esteem issues because of the appearance of your teeth, and you want to help.
 Whatever your situation, consider this accurate information about Invisalign carefully.
 If it prompts questions or curiosity about treatment with Invisalign in NE Calgary, contact an orthodontist near you for an assessment.